 Published on Brock University (http://www.brocku.ca)

-The Office of International Services and Programs Abroad provides members of the Brock community with the opportunity to learn more about southern Africa.
-For 3 weeks in May following the year-end final exams,this program allows for students to learn outside the traditional elements of education (lectures, labs, and seminars).
+International Services provides members of the Brock community with the opportunity to learn more about Southern Africa.
+For 3.5 weeks in May,this program allows for students to learn outside the traditional classroom.

 Participants will have the opportunity to volunteer with children, other university students and adults.
-This is an excellent opportunity for students to learn about Namibia by working with Namibians.
+This is an excellent opportunity for students to learn about southern Africa by engaging with locals.
 Working alongside local partners offers participants the opportunity to not only learn about the country but about themselves and their place in the world.
-The program also provides students with social events and travel opportunities to experience the varied culture within Namibia.
+The program also provides students with social events and travel opportunities to experience the varied culture within Namibia and South Africa.
 Students are encouraged to explore key social issues: poverty, education, and community development, and are expected to participate in seminars at Brock during the months prior to departing.

-The BA: Namibia program is well-established at Brock and in May 2013, it celebrated its seventh year.
-During this time, over 100 Brock participants have found it to be a life changing experience.
+The BA: Namibia program is well-established at Brock and in May 2015, it celebrated its ninth year.
+During this time, over 170 Brock participants have found it to be a life changing experience.
 Also, if you are a member of International Plus, you can use this experience toward completing your IP certificate.

 Work days usually start at 8:00am and finish by 5:00pm.
 During the morning, participants will work on projects: painting daycares and kindergartens in the local area, assisting at soup kitchens and doing maintenance on different playgrounds in the neighbourhood.
 Participants will volunteer at the Bernard Nordkamp Center (BNC), an afterschool centre that sees 150 children daily; the Moses Garob Youth Center, to help with their soup kitchen program; assist with the annual Junior Highland Games tournament, and many more projects!